Boss UltraPoxy 1ltr pack

 • Substrate temperature must be considered.
 Even when the atmosphere is warm, the substrate may remain cold, particularly in shaded areas.
 Cold substrates will extend cure time or may halt it altogether.

 • Mixing ratio must be accurate.
 A ratio of 50/50 is optimal.
 Inaccurate ratios will result in imperfect curing.
+Take care to measure the ratio as accurately as possible.
+Do not alter the ratio for any reason.

 • Some expansion may occur after sanding if full cure has not been achieved.
 Sanding prematurely is to be avoided.
 If the curing process is interrupted by a drop in temperature, it will restart when the temperature rises.
 Sanding generates heat and will restart the curing process resulting in further expansion of the product and requiring additional sanding to achieve a level surface.
 Wait until the temperature rises and do not sand until full cure has been achieved.
 Careful use of a heat gun may be helpful in slow-to-cure areas.